-We’ve been on over 100 African safaris now and have finally nailed down what makes the perfect safari shirt.
+We’ve been on over 100 safaris now and have finally nailed down what makes the perfect safari shirt.
 When you go on a safari you want to make sure the shirt has a decent look and it’s comfortable, but there is much more that goes into a good bush shirt than those two factors.

 The perfect safari shirt will make all the difference in being comfortable throughout the day.
 A synthetic shirt will give the most practicality, while cotton shirts tend to have a more timeless look.
 The cotton can also provide a nice base for warmth on a cold morning or cool evening.